klarna/klarna-on-demand-android/doc/android_studio_setup.md

   * On the new opened window, search and choose `Android Studio Unit Test`.
   * Click `Install Plugin`.
   * When installation is finished, restart Android Studio.
-* Create a new JUnit test configuration:
+* Create a new JUnit test configuration for Klarna On Demand project:
   * Click `Run` menu-item, and then choose `Edit Configurations`.
   * Click on `+` (Plus) sign on the upper-left corner of the window, and choose: `Gradle`.
   * Fill in the following fields: